marcdillmann/DeepCodeMaintainability/README.md

 The existing models can be used as a template.
 Then add it to 'main.py', similar to the already supported models.

 ## Performance Measurement
-Evaluating the effectiveness of our models is an important part.
-We use a variety of metrics to measure the performance of our models on the code maintainability assessment task.
+Evaluating the effectiveness of the models is an important part.
+We use a variety of metrics to measure the performance of the models on the code maintainability assessment task.

 ### Regression Metrics:
 Mean Squared Error (MSE): Measures the average of the squares of the errors or deviations.